 Animal Dietary Intervention

-Dams were randomized to either 24-hour access ad libitum (AL), or 6-hour early-time restricted feeding (eTRF) of standard laboratory chow (24% Protein, 5% Fat, 35.7%Carbohydrate). the t6-hoour period mend ndthat food was measured to the nearest 0.1 gram, then given in a hopper.
+Dams were randomized to either 24-hour access ad libitum (AL), or 6-hour early-time restricted feeding (eTRF) of standard laboratory chow (24% Protein, 5% Fat, 35.7%Carbohydrate).
+TheThe 6-hur period meant? that food was measured to the nearest 0.1 gram, then given in a hopper.
 We also measured the food in AL dam cages at ZT14.
 Animals were then allowed to eat freely for 6 hours.
 At ZT20, food was collected from the hopper and the bottom of the cage and measured again.
 Cages of all animals were changed at ZT20 to minimize food consumption of the bottom of the cage for eTRF dams and to have similar levels for handling stress in AL dams.
 Dams randomized to eTRF had empty hoppers placed in their new cages, and AL dams had their same hoppers replaced in their new cages.
 Food intake is determined in both 6-hour (ZT14-ZT20), and 24-hour intervals (ZT14-ZT14).
 Dams began dietary treatment

 Estrus Testing

-To understand how eTRF affects estrus cycle health, we monitored the estrus stage of females after randomization to dietary treatment each day until copulatory plug appeared in cohort 2.
+To understand how eTRF affects estrus cycle health, we monitored the estrus stage of females after randomization to dietary treatment each day until the copulatory plug appeared in cohort 2.
 One hour before food was given (ZT13), a vaginal canal smear was collected for each dam.
 Using a p20 pipette, 15uL of sterile PBS was lavaged into the vaginal canal and mixed by plunging up and down briefly.
 Then the same pipette was used to recollect as much of the 15 uL volume as possible which was immediately transferred to a microscope slide.
 While still wet, slides were visualized at 10X magnification and images were captured.
 If the sample was dense, dry, or had crystals, more PBS was added and mixed gently with a clean pipette tip.
-Cell type and proportions were examined and stages were assigned based on methods described in (Caligioni, 2009; McLean et al., 2012).
+Cell type and proportions were examined and stages were assigned based on methods described previously (Caligioni, 2009; McLean et al., 2012).
 We calculated the total number of days in each stage for each dam, then averages were taken for each maternal dietary regimen.

 Mating, Fertility & Pups